cauz-santos/Training/Day 2.  Bioinformatics scripting essentials.md

 print("GC content:", gc_content(seq), "%")
 ```

-Next, we explore some Python scripts for automating tasks...
+Next, we will explore some Python scripts for automating tasks...

+First we need to leave the python interpreter:
+Use quit() or Ctrl-D (i.e. EOF) to exit

 ### Example 1: Filtering a List of Gene Names